SMV818VMS/InSysBio/README.md

 # InSysBio
-Python scripts to simulate examples of biological systems exposed in the book "An Introduction to Systems Biology", written by Uri Alon.
+MATLAB scripts to simulate biological systems examples exposed in the book "An Introduction to Systems Biology", written by Uri Alon.